Creatine-Rich Foods: 20 Natural Food Sources (Increase Creatine Levels Without Supplements) - Lucid™

 How Much Creatine is in Meat and Other Food Sources?

-Meat is one of the primary sources of creatine, but the actual creatine content in meat varies.
-Both beef and pork have about 1 gram of creatine for every 1-2 pounds of muscle.
+Animal-based food is one of the primary sources of creatine, but the actual creatine content varies.
+Both beef and pork have about 1 gram of creatine per 1-2 pounds of muscle.
 One 3-ounce serving of beef has about 0.2 grams of creatine.
 Chicken has slightly more, with about 0.37 grams per 3-ounce serving.
 The amount of creatine in fish varies greatly.

 You should also consider that meat loses up to 5% of its total creatine content when cooked.